AbhiCoder11/mern-ui/README.md

        //refs and uncrolled events.
        - uncontrolled events dont have a handler dont have a DOM state value. they are simply stored as variable in primary memory.
+       - refs should be avoided as much as possible. the good approach is we handle maintain data in DOM using state and a handler.

+       -SOAP and REST - two ways to provide backend services.
+REST is prefeered.
+       -talking to API